craigsapp/midifile/README.md

 }
 ```

-If no output file is specified, the MIDI file will be printed in the Binasc
+If no output file is specified, the MIDI file contents will be printed
-format to standard output, which can be read back into a MidiFile object and
+in the Binasc format to standard output, which can be read back into a
-converted into a Standard MIDI file:
+MidiFile object and converted into a Standard MIDI file:

 ```
 "MThd"			; MIDI header chunk marker